 Still keen?
 Here’s what you need to do

-Your first step is to check the SLA’s State Property Information Online (SPIO) to look for properties that are available for bidding.
-Besides black-and-white bungalows, there are also colonial terraces, and even one-room apartments up for rent.
+Your first step is to check the SLA’s State Property Information Online (SPIO) to look for available properties.
+Besides black-and-white bungalows, there are also colonial terraces and even one-room apartments up for rent.
 Check those out too, as the terraces can be ideal if you’re a small family on a budget.
 Be sure to thoroughly check the property’s details including tenure and status as well.
-Once you’ve found a property that suits you and your family, make an appointment to view!
+Once you’ve found a property that suits you and your family, make an appointment to view it!

 Here are some tips if you’re unsure: